rcstein/Information-Theory/README.md

 The **HarmonicSeries** class instantiates a numpy array with the first k numbers of the harmonic series.
 This is useful for finding the entropy of an alphabet under Zipf's law, a probability distribution over the letters of an alphabet.

 **Simulations.py** applies information theory concepts to specific situations.
-The **BinaryBayes** class takes a discrete marginal probability distribution and likelihood function over a binary variable and outputs the posterior distribution given an observation.
-This can be seen as a reduction of entropy in the system, given an observation.
+The **BinaryBayes** class defines a system with a discrete marginal probability distribution over a binary random variable and a likelihood function over a binary set of observations.
+It has a method to compute the posterior distribution given an observation.
+This can be seen as a binary assymetric channel in which an observation reduces the entropy.